VladyslavYatsenko/challenge/README.md

 Whenever a transfer is made, a notification should be sent to both account holders, with a message containing the id of the other account and the amount transferred.

+**Multithreading:**
-This feature should be implemented in a thread-safe manner
+This feature should be implemented in a thread-safe manner.
+Your solution should never deadlock, should never result in corrupted account state, and should work efficiently for multiple transfers happening at the same time.

 ## Functionality:
 - Money transfer between existing accounts (accountFrom,accountTo)